joyrider3774/miyoo_mini_games/README.md

 Builds of my games running on Trimui Brick

 ## Installing
-In general on the miyoo (mini) onionoss, make sure you have the ports "emulator" installed then extract the zips you download from the [Release Section](https://github.com/joyrider3774/miyoo_mini_games/releases) in the root of your sdcard.
+In general on the miyoo (mini) onion os, make sure you have the ports "emulator" installed then extract the zips you download from the [Release Section](https://github.com/joyrider3774/miyoo_mini_games/releases) in the root of your sdcard.
 Once booted up again scan for new ports using the script in the `Roms/PORTS` folder